ev3dev/ev3dev.github.io/docs/tutorials/setting-up-python-pycharm.md

 like PuTTY, MobaXterm, or a Mac Terminal, just do it from within PyCharm.
 To start an SSH session just use the menu option _Tools_ > _Start SSH Session..._

-It should prompt you for what remote server you want to use and then open an SSH connection to your EV3 in a new tab.
-Assuming you have completed the step above, you will see your already configured remote all ready to go.
-You can even skip that selection step by setting the default Deployment server.
+It will prompt you for what remote server you want to use.
+Select `EV3` (if you named it that).
+Next it will have a dialog that says "Connecting to Remote Host ...
+Are you sure?", click Yes.
+Then an SSH connection to your EV3 will open in a new Terminal tab.

+{% include /util/screenshot.html source="/images/PyCharm/ssh-setup-1.png" %}

+You can even skip that selection step (saves 1 click!) by setting the default Deployment server.
 - Choose _File_ > _Settings_ for Windows and Linux (or _PyCharm_ > _Preferences_ for macOS)
 - Expand Tools
 - Select SSH Terminal
 - Change Deployment server from `Select server on every run` to your configured server (for example `EV3` if you named it that)

+{% include /util/screenshot.html source="/images/PyCharm/ssh-setup-2.png" %}

 ### Setting up a Remote Interpreter